Best Calisthenics Apps in 2026

 Is Freeletics worth the price?

-Freeletics is a good app, but at $14.99 per month it is the most expensive option on this list.
-The AI Coach feature is genuinely adaptive and works well for general fitness.
-However, if your primary goal is calisthenics skill development or following a specific program, you will get more value from a cheaper or free app like Fitloop, Calistree, or Thenics.
+Freeletics is a good app with a genuinely adaptive AI Coach that works well for general fitness.
+However, the Training Coach subscription is one of the pricier options on this list.
+If your primary goal is calisthenics skill development or following a specific program, you will get more value from a cheaper or free app like Fitloop, Calistree, or Thenx.

 Which calisthenics app is best for learning skills like the muscle-up?